alonsovidales/go_post/README.md

  * list of dictionaries:
   * id : The group identifier
   * name : The group name
+  * security_token: The security token returned by the authentication request

 **/groups/ POST** : Creates a new group and returns the group identifier